 But it’s a weird situation, it’s the best album that I’ve made in years and I’m finding it very difficult to promote it because I have no communication with my label.
 It’s crazy, but we are going to make it right in the near future.
 I want people to hear this because it is so good.
 Eventually, I will end up re-recording it and then I’ll own the recordings and I will get distribution and everything will happen.

-RMS: You do have one of the most amazing guitar tones in the history of Rock.
+RMS: You do have an incredible guitar tone.
 Can you tell us your secret?

 PT: I’ve come to the conclusion that it is mostly in the hands.
 For this last release, we had brown power in the studio and so the amps were not getting enough power.
 I had to re-record some of the guitar parts back here in Florida.
 But I was getting some of these amazing fuzzy tones, but they were super smooth.
 So I worked with that.
 Because it sounded that way I played a little different.
 Because of it I was hanging on to notes a little longer.
 Carlos Santana once said, “Do ever notice that the worst somebody’s tone is, the faster they play?”
 When you have a great tone, you can let it flow and just let it ring out.
 But like I said before, I’ve been doing this for a long time and I’ve acquired a lot of little nuisances in my playing style.